 Once you’ve prepared the surface, you can mix up your concrete or mortar and start screeding.
 Use a putty knife or similar tool, and apply a thin layer of self-leveling compound to the surface of the bitumen.

-Once you have applied the self-leveling compound, use a roller or brush to spread it out evenly over the surface of the bitumen.
+Once you have applied the self levelling over bitumen, use a roller or brush to spread it out evenly over the surface.
 Then, using a trowel or hawk, apply an even layer of cement over the bitumen surface.
 Be sure to go over any low spots multiple times so that they are filled in completely.
 Try to make this layer as even as possible.

 Allow the self-leveling compound to dry for at least 24 hours before walking or driving on it.
 Letting the concrete cure will help to get it strong, and then you can apply the finishings if you want, such as tile or paint.